Developing a Diversified Base and Precious Metals Portfolio

 In October 2017, Tartisan announced an agreement with Canadian Arrow Mines to acquire all of their issued and outstanding shares.
 The terms of the agreement will be approved during a Canadian Arrow Special Meeting on January 19, 2018.

-Canadian Arrow Mines owns two advanced nickel-copper projects located in Ontario, Canada, the Kenbridge Project and the Alexo and Kelex deposits.
+Canadian Arrow Mines owns two advanced nickel-copper projects located in Ontario, Canada, the Kenbridge Project and the Kelex deposit.
 By incorporating these properties into the fold, Tartisan is diversifying its portfolio and taking advantage of the recent growth in the base metals market.

 Similar to the demand for cobalt, the demand for nickel is on the rise as it is a key material in lithium-ion batteries used in electric vehicles.
 According to Battery University, nickel-based lithium-ion batteries offer the greatest energy densities on the market, making nickel an appealing material for battery manufacturers.